cjhopp/Thesis-test/figures/2015_mrp_inventory/caption.md

-Network map of stations for which data was available in 2015.
+Network map of stations for which data were available in 2015.
 Not shown are stations PRRZ, HRRZ and ALRZ which are located to the East and North.